retaildevcrews/aks-secure-baseline-hack-template/hack/README.md

   - This repo is a summarization specifically for the OpenHack and `should not be used for production deployments`
   - Please refer to the PnP repo as the `upstream repo`

-> These steps are for setting up AKS secure baseline on internal Microsoft AIRS subscriptions
-> Use the steps in [readme.md](./README.md) if you're not using an AIRS subscription

 ## Before Deploying ASB

 - go to [idweb](https://idweb/) to setup a security group (requires VPN)